clebert/pageobject/docs/api-references/class.md

 const element = await myPage.findUniqueDescendant('div');
 ```

-Schedules a command to find the specified descendant DOM element of this component.
+Schedules a command to find the specified descendant DOM element of this page object.

-The method will traverse up the components' ancestors to get the element path.
+- If this page object represents a component then the method will traverse up the components' ancestors to get the path of the specified descendant DOM element.

-If no **unique** element is found, an error is thrown.
+- If no **unique** element is found, an error is thrown.

 **Parameters:**

 - `selector: string` The search criteria for an element must be defined using a [CSS selector][css-selectors].
 - [`predicate?: Predicate`](#type-predicate) You may also provide a custom predicate function as an additional search criteria.

-**Returns:** [`Promise<Element>`](#type-element) A promise that will resolve to the specified descendant DOM element of this component.
+**Returns:** [`Promise<Element>`](#type-element) A promise that will resolve to the specified descendant DOM element of this page object.

 ### Instance Method `protected this.selectFirstDescendant(Component, predicate?)`